Neilblaze/NeoHound/README.md

 * If you want to contribute to codes, create pull request
 * If you find any bugs or error, create an issue regarding that.

+# Upcoming Easter Egg:

-# NOTE: An add-on on lyric visualization system is being added soon :)
+An add-on on lyric visualization system is being added soon :)

 ## License